FairRootGroup/FairSoft/README.md

 After passing all menus the installation process will check if all needed system packages are installed.
-If one or more packages are missing the installation process will stop with an detailed error message.
+If one or more packages are missing the installation process will stop with a detailed error message.
 In this case please install the missing system packages and start the installation again.

 The installation procedure may take a long time depending on your computer.
-If the installation procedure stops with an error it is save to start the script again.
+If the installation procedure stops with an error it is safe to start the script again.
-It will check which packages have been already compilled and installed successfully and will skip these packages.
+It will check which packages have been already compiled and installed successfully and will skip these packages.

 ## Installation with configuration file